 On the other side of busy U.S. 31 from the sprawling Traverse City State Park campground lies a long strech of peach and quiet.
 The Traverse City State Park Beach, which is accessible via an elevated walkway over the traffic, is one of Traverse City’s most popular beach spots.
 With picnic tables, restrooms, on-duty lifegaurds and an outlet of Mitchell Creek at the west end of the beach, it is the perfect place to bring a lunch and spend the day.
 A state park permit is required should you want to park your car there, but foot access is free.

-Bayside Park is more than just a sandy beach with clear shallow water–with picnic tables, playground, basketball and shuffleboard courts, this is the go-to awnser to the constant summmer vacation question “what should we do today?”.
+Bayside Park is more than just a sandy beach with clear shallow water, with picnic tables, a playground, basketball and shuffleboard courts, this is the go-to answer to the constant summer vacation question, “What should we do today?”.
 Just south of the intersection of U.S. 31 North and M-72 in Acme, Bayside is a short distance from Traverse City on East Grand Traverse Bay.